plnguyen2908/AV-SpeakerBench/README.md

 ## Announcements

+- 2026-01-26: For thinking models, please make sure that you do the parsing to output a single character while using [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval/tree/main/lmms_eval/tasks/av_speakerbench).
+If you use our codebase, it is fine since we takes the last "A,B,C,D" character from your response.
 - 2025-12-30: AV-SpeakerBench has been integrated into [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval/tree/main/lmms_eval/tasks/av_speakerbench)

 TL;DR: AV-SpeakerBench evaluates multimodal large langague models (MLLMs) on speakers conversation understanding audiovisually.